 Yes, you can choose to disable the ability for customers to upload attachments.

-By default, your customers can send attachments via the Messenger, email, API, Facebook and mobile SDK.
+By default, your customers can send attachments via the Messenger, email, API, and Facebook.

 Note: Attachments are not currently available through Twitter.

 When uploaded, attachments become linked attachments, which is standard treatment for email and message deliverability purposes.
 By default, linked attachments are not indexed by search engines and are not predictable.
 However, you should take care not to share linked attachments publicly.